-All statues cited herein shall refer to the edition in effect when this Contract is executed or extended, subject to subsequent amendment of such statutes.
+All statutes, rules and policies cited herein shall refer to the edition in effect when this Contract is executed or extended and as they are amended from time to time.

 P. Headings

 The headings in the Contract are for convenience and reference only and in no way define, limit or describe the scope of the contract and shall not be considered in the interpretation of the contract or any provision hereof.